n1ghtmare/n1ghtmare.github.io/_posts/2024-04-05-simple-pagination-in-rust.md

             // We expect an error to be returned let err = Paginator::try_new(100, 10, 11).unwrap_err();

-            assert_eq!(err, "The page 11 is greater than the total number pages");
+            assert_eq!(err, "The page 11 is greater than the total number of pages");
         }

         #[test]